CameronInLondon/CameronInLondon.github.io/_posts/2022-04-18-visualising-file-structures.md

 pd.set_option('display.float_format', lambda x: '%.2f' % x)
 ```

 I used [folderstats](https://pypi.org/project/folderstats/) to pull the file structure, note this will be slow with large file strutures.
 For me it took about a hour to pull 300,000 folders/files and their details.
-In future I would look for a way of speeding up this process but for now this worked and once pulled I saved the dataframe to a csv file for analysis.
+In future I would look for a way of speeding up this process.
+For now this worked and once pulled I saved the dataframe to a csv file for analysis.
 Here is how you run folderstats:

 ```python
 path = r'Z:\the_path'